scriptrdotio/eurotech_simpleapp/documentation/installing_the_application.md

 ## Configure Github in your scriptr account

-To proceed with the installation step, you need to own a Github account and a Github Personal Access Token.
+To proceed with the installation steps, you need to own a Github account and a Github Personal Access Token.
 If you do not wish to do so, you can use the below temporarily:

 - Github account username: scriptrdemoaccount
 - Personal Access Token: a8eb34a42d29e37d334c66735986b364e918eedd